HannesWell/www.eclipse.org-eclipse/news/instructions.md

 To create the directory and all the related content for a new release, use the [4.x-template directory](4.x-template).
-Replace `4.x` in the markdown files with the Eclipse project's release version and replace `YYYY-MM` with the corresponding SimRel release name.
+Replace `4.x` in the markdown files with the Eclipse project's release version and replace `20YY-MM` with the corresponding SimRel release name.